Santhose-DOC/EXNO-4-DS/README.md

 ![image](https://github.com/user-attachments/assets/a058a847-d215-466e-8bab-1881c6bb6125)

 # RESULT:
-thus, read the given data and perform Feature Scaling and Feature Selection process and save the data to a file.
+Thus, read the given data and perform Feature Scaling and Feature Selection process and save the data to a file.